What Is the Moneyline in Baseball? The Simplest MLB Bets to Wager

 However, in baseball, it is entirely possible to win 50% or less and make money.
 All you have to do is successfully bet on underdogs.
 Easier said than done, but wholly possible.

-Here is a recent example of six games played last year the Toronto Blue Jays, complete with the opponent, the price, and the result of each game.
+Here is an example of six MLB games played by the Toronto Blue Jays, complete with the opponent, the price, and the result of each game.

 As you can see, Toronto went .500 over that six-game stretch, winning three and losing three.
 Assuming you made a $100 bet on all six games using the -110 we are familiar with, you would have lost $30.